sullivant/feedpress/README.md

 - ~allow for date filtering - max lookback, etc.~
 - ~auto generate the proper biblios so we can see a section at the end instead of links intermixed.~
 - create CLI flags to run the workflow, and a flag to add a feed URL to the config file
-- other tweaks to layout, etc.
 - create usage case and example documentation for how to configure or adjust feed entries, etc
-- *maybe*: consider allowing it to run with a file per day, so there are archived copies available, etc.  Instead of `input.toml` and `input-bib.toml` allow for it to be dated and reflected as params into `feedpress.typ` and then output to `date.pdf`?

 ### Cleanup of content
 **strip any inline img and other tags**: Using pandoc helps via the CLI - to translate HTML to TYP format with a command like `pandoc temp.html -o temp.typ` - but it's not yet integrated and does not download images.
 There is work to do there on setting it up as part of the main pipeline.